Freelance With a US LLC 2026 | Should I Have an LLC as a Freelancer? | USLLCGlobal

 Payment processing access

-A Wyoming LLC with an EIN and US bank account gives you access to Stripe, PayPal Business (US), and other payment processors.
+A Wyoming LLC with an EIN and a US bank account for non-residents gives you access to Stripe, PayPal Business (US), and other payment processors.
 This is particularly valuable for freelancers in countries where Stripe is not available or where local payment processors charge high fees.

 US client invoicing